wp-media/wp-rocket-helpers/static-files/wp-rocket-static-desktop-opt-css-mobile/README.md

 # WP Rocket | Desktop version of Critical CSS on Mobile

-Makes sure that Desktop version of Critical CSS is beign used on mobiles when Separate Cache for Mobile Devices is enabled.
+Makes sure that Desktop version of Critical CSS is being used on mobiles when Separate Cache for Mobile Devices is enabled.

 To be used with:
 * any setup where _Mobile Cache_ and _Separate cache files for mobile devices_ are enabled